There are a lot of vending machines selling all sorts of things in Japan.

 They give out used underwear that “girls” working in the area have worn.

-While such vending machines get reported on to satisfy Western media, these types of vending machines do not dot the streets of Japan lol.
+While such vending machines are reported on to satisfy Western media, they do not dot the streets of Japan, lol.

 4. Insects